 Longform

-The Night They Saved Fenway Park
+Oral History: The 1999 All-Star Game That Saved Fenway Park

 Twenty-five years ago, the Red Sox planned a grand farewell for Fenway Park.
 Instead, thanks to Ted Williams, Pedro Martínez, and perhaps the greatest assembly of baseball talent ever, the 1999 MLB All-Star Game helped save the historic landmark.